Important 2019-2020 Grade 5 upcoming events:

 25 Books and Booktalks- All 5th grade students are expected to read 25 books this school year.
 The books should be from a variety of genres and can include nonfiction, biographies, poetry, myths, legends, and works of fiction.
 Students will be required to complete a written and oral assessment of specified genres.
 A calendar and further details will be sent home at the beginning of the year.

 The Reader’s Workshop allows for instruction to be individualized based on test data.
 Students who are reading below grade level will receive instruction that is aimed at the specific comprehension skills and practices that need strengthening.
 Students who are at or above grade level will have the opportunity to participate in Book Clubs.
 Book Clubs teach students how to delve deeper into the text, book discussion skills, and responsibility while still applying and reinforcing comprehension strategies.
-Students have the opportunity to choose books and projects that appeal to their unique skills and interests.
-Reader’s Theater is another enrichment opportunity for students.
+Students have the opportunity to choose books that appeal to their interests at their reading level.

 The Everyday Math curriculum focuses on number sense, shapes, space, geometry, measurement, algebra, chance and data handling.